Experience and training

 My style is relaxed, warm and supportive.
 I listen to what ever you would like to talk about, and inquire into your concerns and experiences with interest, care and an open mind.

 I try not to impose any fixed ideas or concepts, or offer advice.
 I believe it is helpful for you to develop your own way of understanding yourself, and not to adopt my perspectives.

 In asking questions or offering reflections, I try to encourage you to expand on your thoughts and feelings; to deepen your understanding of your experience and the context around you; to help you make connections to other things you have thought or felt; or to notice what you experience in counselling itself that may relate to other situations in your life.

 I take an active interest in your experiences, emotions and thoughts, and the choices you face.
 Those choices are your responsibility, and my role is to support you as you take that responsibility.

 I am a Registered Member of the UK Council for Psychotherapy (UKCP), and adhere to its ethical principles and code of professional conduct.

 I am also a Member of the British Association for Counselling and Psychotherapy (BACP) and adhere to its Ethical Framework.
 I am registered on the BACP’s Register of Counsellors and Psychotherapists.

 In addition, I am a member of the Society for Existential Analysis.

-I am committed to honouring the trust placed in me by clients, promoting their well-being, and respecting their right to be self-governing.
-If you are unsatisfied with my conduct as a psychotherapist, I would encourage you to raise any issue with me in our sessions so that I can understand and address your issue.
-If we can’t resolve your grievance, or if you feel my conduct has been seriously unethical or unprofessional, you can complain formally to the BACP or UKCP.
+I am committed to honouring the trust placed in me by clients, and promoting their well-being.
+If you are unsatisfied with my conduct as a psychotherapist, I would encourage you to raise any issue with me in our sessions so that I can understand and address it.
+You can also use the complaints procedures provided by the BACP or UKCP.